 - Would you prefer to receive a regular dividend from the business or a lump sum?

-- Are there any legal or industry requirements to meet in relation to ownership of important positions?
+- Are there any legal or industry requirements to meet in relation to the ownership of important positions?

 - If you sell your business to a family member, are you giving them a loan or are they acquiring a loan from a financial institution to pay for the business?

-Identify risks and common goals, potential conflicts and ask this office for assistance if necessary.
+Identify risks and common goals, and potential conflicts and ask this office for assistance if necessary.
 Also consider if you need to transfer both ownership and management, if ownership will be equal among family members and if the management team should include non-family members.

 You may have to continually revisit your plan, review and update it to reflect changes in business value, market conditions, your own health as well as the suitability of the successor you intend to pass it on to.
 Regularly review your plans with family to ensure they are aware of and happy with the development of the business.